evildmp/vurt/work-in-documentation.rst

 I regularly run training workshops, usually to support open-source software projects.

-See :doc:`news-events` for forthcoming and recent events.
+See :doc:`events` for forthcoming and recent events.

 Enquiries from open-source software projects for coaching or workshops are welcome.